ese3500/final-project-maryam-soyoon/README.md

 Our HRS are as follows:

+- HRS 01 – Our system shall use two ATmega328PB microcontrollers.
+One will handle the Load Cell, LCD Screen, and keypad

+  - DONE - Our implementation used 2 ATMegas, one for Keypad/LCD screen/Buzzer setup, and the other for the I2C and UART communication.

+- HRS 02 – Our system shall be powered using 5 V Battery packs, which will power both ATmega328PBs

+  - NOT DONE - We ended up not using a separate power source and instead used the computer cable connection to power the ATMegas

+- HRS 03 – The Load Cell will be used to detect packages being dropped off and picked up, with the expected range of up to 20kg.

+  - DONE - We were able to detect packages as light as our phone.
+Larger weight packages would give even bigger ADC values and would definitely cross our threshold.
+We kept the packages light so as to not cause our load cell to bend too far and skew our threshold value.

+- HRS 04 – An SD Card will be used to keep track of information during critical events (e.g. package delivery, package pick-up, package authorization)

+  - NOT DONE - As earlier mentioned, we did not use an SD Card and SPI and instead opted for a wireless datalogging mechanism, using ESP32.

+- HRS 05 – A 4-numbered keypad will be used to allow people to disable the alarm system by entering a passcode (length = 3?).
+If not, the alarms will sound at a high volume to notify homeowners inside (and maybe send a message) that the package has been picked up.
+Passwords can be entered up to 3 times until the alarm goes off, after which they will need to wait another minute to try again.

+  - DONE - We ended up using a 9-pin keypad and a buzzer.
+Our LCD/Keypad system allowed for errors up to 3 times, after which the timer went off.
+We also incorporated "clear" and "submit" functionality.

+- HRS 06 – Cameras will take snapshots at time critical moments (like package picked up, dropped off), which will be stored to the SD card alongside the timestamp.

+  - NOT DONE - We did not incorporate a camera or SD card

+- HRS 07 – Ultrasonic sensors will be able to detect when a person is nearby to turn the LCD screen on (power saving).
+They drive a pin high which turns on a MOSFET that turns on the LCD screen.

+  - NOT DONE - We did not use the ultrasonic sensor.

+- HRS 08 – Buzzers will be used to sound an alarm system.
+They can be disabled if the correct password is entered on the keypad beforehand.

+  - DONE - Our buzzer alarm system works and goes off if a package is picked up.
+It is disabled for 30 seconds if the correct password is put in.

 ### 4. Conclusion

 Reflect on your project.
 Some questions to consider: What did you learn from it?
 What went well?
 What accomplishments are you proud of?
 What did you learn/gain from this experience?
 Did you have to change your approach?
 What could have been done differently?
 Did you encounter obstacles that you didn’t anticipate?
 What could be a next step for this project?